 A specialist, usually a pulmonologist, might be consulted at this stage to confirm the diagnosis.
 There is also the chance of misdiagnosis, in which case the patient will wrongly continue on this path before the correct diagnosis can be confirmed.
 Once the diagnosis is confirmed, the patient will talk to physicians either in office or online via telehealth about the significance of the test results.
 If not satisfied with the counsel, they will go online to seek answers.
 Again, as with stage 3, there is an opportunity here for more education.
 It may be a good idea to talk with the patients about the dangers of misdiagnosis as well.
 As long as the communication channels are being kept open, any doubts and fears can be expelled.

 Two weeks after confirmation, the patient comes back to have the Pulmonary Function Test (PFT) done.
-Respirologist, used interchangeably with pulmonologist in some organizations, gets results from test and conveys accordingly to patient’s doctor.
+A Respirologist, used interchangeably with the pulmonologist in some organizations, gets results from tests and conveys them accordingly to the patient’s doctor.
 The doctor prescribes medication.
-The patient is subjected to many lifestyle change programs such as smoking cessation, if he or she is a smoker, or a diet plan for those who are overweight.
+The patient is subjected to many lifestyle change programs such as smoking cessation if he or she is a smoker or a diet plan for those who are overweight.
 Inhalers may also be prescribed at this stage.

 Before discharge, many things are explained to the patient such as Inhaler Technique education, Dietitian and Physical Therapy assessment, etc. At this point of care, the patient journey may or may not involve a remote patient monitoring component.
 If the patient is to be monitored remotely, then the ins and outs of the RPM program is explained, including access to a helpline, or referral to inpatient or outpatient pulmonary rehabilitation program.